• Skip to primary navigation

 How to Attract Hummingbirds to Your Garden in Early Spring

-Birds, Featured, Wildlife Habitat
+Birds, Wildlife Habitat

 When the early hummingbirds start to arrive, there isn’t much in bloom, so adding early-spring-blooming flowering plants to your garden and hanging up hummingbird feeders can help attract the birds.
 Here are five flowering shrubs, vines, and plants that hummingbirds feed on in early spring.
 Red Buckeye In my opinion, one of the best early …